Nesmuk Botschafter Robin Pietsch

 Pietsch and Zeitwerk

-Awards in restaurant guides, such as the Guide Michelin with one star each for both restaurants, Schlemmer Atlas with XXX spoons, Varta Guide with 2 diamonds & Tip Kitchen, Gustomit 7 pans, as well as the Gault & Millau with 15 points and "Rising star of the year in things Anhalt. could Robin already erkochen.
-Among other things, magazines such as the Süddeutsche Zeitung, Die Zeit, Mitteldeutsche Zeitung, Stern, Welt or many local magazines reported positively about Robin Pietsch and his work in the restaurant.
+Robin has already earned accolades in restaurant guides, such as the Guide Michelin with one star each for both restaurants, Schlemmer-Atlas with XXX spoons, Varta Guide with 2 diamonds & Tip Cuisine, Gustomit 7 pans, and the Gault & Millau with 15 points and "Newcomer of the Year in Saxony-Anhalt."
+Magazines such as Süddeutsche Zeitung, Die Zeit, Mitteldeutsche Zeitung, Stern, Welt, and many local newspapers have reported positively on Robin Pietsch and his work in the restaurant.